 - Organisations will have to have more defined processes in place for dealing with data.

 - You must be more transparent as to why and how you use personal data.

-- All staff need to be up to speed on the new regulations.
+- All staff need to be up to speed on GDPR regulations.

 - Financial penalties can be imposed for breaches.

 If your organisation collects or stores any type of personal data from people in the EU – you must comply with GDPR.
 This could include email addresses, names, contact details, addresses etc.

 If you don’t comply – there can be financial penalties.